Stained engobes can be applied thinly yet fire opaque

 Monday 23rd July 2018

 This black engobe, L3954F, is on a cone 6 buff stoneware (at leather hard stage).
 It contains only 7.5% Mason 6600 black stain.
 How is that possible?
 Why do people add so much more to their insight-live.com/glossary/92">underglazes?
-Because this recipe has been tuned to have the same degree of maturity as the body - it therefore fires totally opaque.
-This contrasts with underglaze/engobe recipes containing significant frit, among other issues, their vitreous nature renders them translucent.
+Because this recipe has been tuned to have the same degree of maturity as the body, it therefore fires totally opaque.
+This contrasts with other underglaze/engobe recipes containing significant frit, among other issues, their vitreous nature renders them translucent.
 Thus, up to 40% stain is needed to crowbar their opacity enough to intensify color.
 And a thicker application (that carries other issues).

 Notice how thinly and evenly this is applied.
+This cannot be done with a brush; it has to be done by dipping.
 This was possible because of another key factor: The slurry was adjusted to be thixotropic.
 The thinner layer enables drying more quickly.
-The body-compatible engobe recipe also means fewer issues with flaking during drying, better fire-fit.
+This engobe was designed to be compatible with this body (meaning fewer issues with flaking during drying, better fire-fit).

 Pages that reference this post in the Digitalfire Reference Library: